floyddc/Hacking-Cert-Prep/notes/Linux Priv Esc/3-SUID-SGID.md

 - Then run it to escalate privileges.
 Check if we became **root** with `whoami`.

 ### Very useful binary to read every file we want
 If the binary `/usr/bin/base64` has the SUID bit set, we can exploit it to read non-accessible files.
-Check how to do that on https://gtfobins.github.io
+Following what https://gtfobins.github.io says, we have to do:
+- `LFILE=<File to read (with absolute path)>`.
+- `/usr/bin/base64 "$LFILE" | base64 --decode`.

 ## Shared objects vulnerability
 Some binaries could be vulnerable to shared objects injections.